TBS-EACPD/infobase/email_backend/README.md

 ### get /email_template_names
 Accepts no arguments.

-Responds with an array names for the set of templates that the email backend holds/accepts.
+Responds with an array of names for the set of email templates that the email backend knows.

 ### get /email_template
 Accepts (either in the request body or as a query param) the name of an email template as `template_name`.